 With the Resource Monitor opened from the Performance tab in the Task Manager, you can also click the Disk tab and see which programs are reading and writing to your disk the most.
 If your hard drive is grinding away, this tool will show you which programs are taking up all your disk resources.

-On Windows 8, this information is available on the Task Manager’s Processes tab.
+On Windows 8 or 10, this information is available on the Task Manager’s Processes tab.

 Manage Startup Programs

-On Windows 8, you can use the Startup tab in the Task Manager to control which programs automatically start with your computer.
+On Windows 8 or 10, you can use the Startup tab in the Task Manager to control which programs automatically start with your computer.

 On Windows 7, you’ll need to use another tool, like the startup manager built into CCleaner.

 If you want a more advanced Task Manager replacement, download the free Process Explorer utility.
-This tool is developed by Microsoft and offers a variety of features you won’t find in the standard task manager, even on Windows 8, including the ability to view which files and folders a program has “locked” and unlock them so they can be modified.
+This tool is developed by Microsoft and offers a variety of features you won’t find in the standard task manager, even on Windows 8 or 10, including the ability to view which files and folders a program has “locked” and unlock them so they can be modified.